paragi/timexe/README.md

-# Timexe - Cron-like Timer and scheduler
+# Timexe - A Cron-like Timer and scheduler
 ## Also works in a browser

 ### Features